TZstatsADS/Fall2018-Project4-sec1--sec1-proj4-grp4/README.md

 **Contribution statement**: All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

-+ Anke Xu:
++ Anke Xu: Text Alignment; Generate Confusion Matrices and corpus; Construct main.Rmd; Condcuct performance measure
 + Binglun Zhao: Word list tokenize;Features extraction;Construct labels of words in tesseract outputs
-+ Huiyu Zhang: Generate Confusion Matrices; Construct main.Rmd; Project presentation
++ Huiyu Zhang: Generate Confusion Matrices and corpus; Construct main.Rmd; Project presentation
-+ Jiansong Chen:
++ Jiansong Chen: Create functions for calculating Bayesian Probability and return the words
 + Sen Fu: Classify Data; Train and Tune SVM model; Prepare SVM output for Correction

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.